HomeFitness & WellnessCourtney Snowden's Winning Weight Loss Formula

 It Started with a List

-The former lobbyist and deputy mayor was unhappy, but she could not figure out why.
+The former deputy mayor was unhappy, but she could not figure out why.
 Because she is a Type A personality, she first looked for answers in books, reading every self-help advice tome on happiness she could lay her hands on.
 But something within told her to write down why she was unhappy.

 “There were four things that made me unhappy.
 I hated my job, and I wanted to quit.
 I was working for a major corporation, and it was not feeding my spirit.
 I wanted to change neighborhoods.
 I was living in the ‘hood and raising my two boys, and it was getting dangerous, and I didn’t want to raise them there.
 I wanted to lose weight.
 And I wanted to start therapy.”